Organoiron chemistry: Sulfur and phosphorus derivatives

 Complexes of the type Fe2(SR)2(CO)6 and Fe2(PR2)2(CO)6 form, usually by the reaction of thiols and secondary phosphines with iron carbonyls.
 The thiolates can also be obtained from the tetrahedrane Fe2S2(CO)6.

 Iron(III)

-Alkylation of FeCl3 with methylmagnesium bromide gives [Fe(CH3)4]-, which is thermally labile.
+Alkylation of FeCl3 with methylmagnesium bromide gives [Fe(CH3)4]–, which is thermally labile.
 Such compounds may be relevant to the mechanism of Fe-catalyzed cross coupling reactions.

 Some organoiron(III) compounds are prepared by oxidation of organoiron(II) compounds.
 A long-known example being ferrocenium [(C5H5)2Fe]+.
-Organoiron(III) porphyrin complexes are numerous.
+Organoiron(III) porphyrin complexes, including alkyl and aryl derivatives, are also numerous.

 Iron(IV)

 In Fe(norbornyl)4, Fe(IV) is stabilized by an alkyl ligand that resists beta-hydride elimination.
 Surprisingly, FeCy4, which is susceptible to beta-hydride elimination, has also been isolated and crystallographically characterized and is stable at –20 °C. The unexpected stability was attributed to stabilizing dispersive forces as well as conformational effects that disfavor beta-hydride elimination.

 Two-electron oxidation of decamethylferrocene gives the dication [Fe(C5Me5)2]2+, which forms a carbonyl complex, [Fe(C5Me5)2(CO)](SbF6)2.
+Ferrocene is also known to undergo protonation at the iron center with HF/AlCl3 or HF/PF5 to give the formally Fe(IV) hydride complex, [Cp2FeH]+[PF6]–.

+Iron(V, VI, VII)

+In 2020, Jeremy M. Smith and coworkers reported crystallographically characterized Fe(V) and Fe(VI) bisimido complexes based on a bidentate bis(carbene)borate ligand.
+By virtue of the supporting ligand architecture, these species constitute organometallic Fe(V) and Fe(VI) complexes.

+In 2024, Karsten Meyer and coworkers reported a crystallographically characterized Fe(VI) nitrido complex, [(TIMMNMes)FeVI(≡N)(F)](PF6)2·CH2Cl2, which bears a tris(N-heterocyclic carbene) ligand (tris[(3-mesityl-imidazol-2-ylidene)methyl]amine).
+Related Fe(V) complexes were crystallographically characterized in the same study, while an Fe(VII) species that decomposes above –50 °C was characterized by Mössbauer spectroscopy.